ZeusWPI/ansible_nginx_certbot_base/README.md

-Role Name
+NGINX base
 =========

 A role to install NGINX.
+Can be used with `ZeusWPI.nginx_vhost` to install vhosts.

 Requirements
 ------------